 Resilient Web Design by Jeremy Keith is a pleasure to read.
 Jeremy has put together context and concept for a deep understanding of the web.
 The writing, as well as the presentation, is with style.
 It´s inviting the reader.
 Each chapter has valuable links which by themselves are a pleasure to follow.
 The book is available online, free, and because Jeremy made it a Progressive Web App, you can even read it offline!

-Resilient Web Design requires to acknowledge and embrace the unpredictability of the web.
+Resilient web design as a practice requires to acknowledge and embrace the unpredictability of the web.

 What I´m taking from the book: